 Connect AI agents to enterprise IdPs using SAML 2.0 or OIDC.
 This enables centralized identity governance and allows security teams to apply the same identity threat detection and response (ITDR) capabilities used for human users.

 Authentication confirms identity; authorization determines what that identity can do.
-For AI agents, authorization becomes exponentially more complex.
+For AI agents, authorization becomes exponentially more complex because the gap between what a role configuration permits and an agent's actual effective authority across connected SaaS systems can be substantial.

-Never trust, always verify applies doubly to AI agents.
+Never trust, always verify applies directly to Non-Human Identities (NHIs) and AI agents.
 Each action should trigger authorization checks based on:

 Implement policy decision points (PDPs) that evaluate agent requests in real time: